-A. Rationale: I will assign weekly quizzes for three reasons.
+- A. Rationale: I will assign weekly quizzes for three reasons.
 First, while I will provide informal, oral feedback during class discussions, I do not want the first formal feedback that you receive to be your graded midterm or final exam.
 Second, I want you to approach the material actively.
-Third, because later topics in this course build on and interrelate to earlier ones, I want to provide some external motivation to stay current.

-- B. Format: Some quizzes will be comprised of three to five multiple choice questions.
-Others will entail drafting a roughly 250-word essay.
-These (along with the midterm) constitute "formative assessment," while the final exam constitutes "summative assessment." - C. TWEN: You will complete the quizzes on the course TWEN site.
-Many students have found it useful to approach the multiple choice question quizzes in this manner: (i) open and print the quiz, (ii) answer the questions "offline," and then (iii) log-in and submit their answers.
-The short essay quizzes should be submitted as Word or PDF files in TWEN's "Assignment Drop Box," rather than by using the "Quiz" protocol.
-If you ever have a technical problem, just email me your quiz answers. - D. Due Date: You will complete a quiz for each class except the first class of the semester.
-Quizzes will be posted on Mondays.
-Your answers are due by 10:00 p.m. the following Saturday before class.
+Third, because later topics in this course build on and interrelate to earlier ones, I want to provide some external motivation to stay current and "connected" to the material. - B. Format: Most quizzes will be comprised of five to ten multiple choice questions.
+A few may entail drafting a roughly 250-word essay.
+These (along with the midterm) constitute "formative assessment," while the final exam constitutes "summative assessment." - C. Blackboard: You will complete the quizzes on the course Blackboard site.
+They are not timed.
+But they are designed to take approximately 15 minutes to complete. - D. Due Date: A quiz is due by noon on every Wednesday of the semester, except October 21.
+We do not have class that week.
+And that is the week of the self-scheduled midterm examination.